 In order to meet MU Stage 2 requirements for PHAs to declare readiness for registration, onboarding, and acknowledgement of EHs, CAHs, and EPs, the CDPH launched the HIE Gateway in October 2013.
-Using limited state funding, CDPH developed a secure, web-based registration system and messaging portal, which allows EPs and EHs to fulfill their MU Stage 1, 2, and 3 requirements to send data to PHAs.
+Using limited state funding, CDPH developed a secure, webbased registration system and messaging portal, which allows EPs and EHs to fulfill their MU Stage 1, 2, and 3 requirements to send data to PHAs.
 The HIE Gateway was designed to provide EPs and EHs/CAHs with a centralized system to register the intention to submit data to multiple CDPH programs, electronically upload their credentials for verification, and transport data through an onboarding process for automated data exchange between CDPH programs and EHR systems.
-The system is able to receive HL7 messages in Simple Object
+The system is able to receive HL7 messages in Simple Object Access Protocol (SOAP), an ONC and CDC recommended transport messaging protocol.
+CDPH successfully provided a registration system to the California Cancer Registry and CalREDIE, and has been able to onboard EHs successfully to CalREDIE for electronic laboratory reporting.
+Attempts at migrating the existing Immunization Portal to the HIE Gateway as an enterprise solution as well as further development and expansion of the Gateway to other CDPH programs have been delayed due to lack of funding.
+However, DHCS is examining the possible use of HITECH funding for these efforts.

-53 CDPH Health Information Exchange Gateway (website), Accessed on: April 25, 2018.
+70 CDPH Health Information Exchange Gateway (website), Accessed on: April 25, 2018.